LiuJieee/StartCLR/README.md

 ```bash
 python main_finetune_aug.py   --epochs 20   --learning_rate 0.5  --dropout 0.1  --pretrained ./pretrain/checkpoint_0019.pth.tar
 ```
+The training and test datasets of StartCLR are available in the file all_dataset.zip, which can be downloaded from https://zenodo.org/records/13689721.

 ### Output format
 The program directly displays the prediction results upon completion.